College of Science and Health > Academics > Mathematical Sciences > Graduate Programs > Applied Mathematics (MS) > Student Handbook

 No undergraduate courses shall count toward the graduate degree.

-Requirements include, but are not limited to, twelve graduate courses (48 credit hours) at a minimum cumulative GPA of 2.70, and passing of Part-I and Part-II comprehensive examinations.
+Requirements include, but are not limited to, twelve graduate courses (48 credit hours) at a minimum cumulative GPA of 2.70.

-A minimum cumulative GPA of 3.70 for coursework applied toward the applied mathematics degree and high performance - as determined by the Mathematical Sciences department - on the comprehensive examinations are required for graduation with distinction.
+A minimum cumulative GPA of 3.83 for coursework applied toward the applied mathematics degree is required for graduation with distinction.

 The degree is expected to be completed in a maximum of six years.